chaosprint/glicol/rs/bela/README.md

 - [ ] More params for `./glicol` command such as num_analog_in
 - [ ] Live coding?
 - [ ] Optimise file size

+This is experimental and a work in progress, but feel free to issue any problem you find.